sebajara/sebajara.github.io/_posts/2020-07-25-bancor-v1-bonding-curve.md

 system's *status quo*.
 In parallel, it would be interesting to explore different axioms.
-For example, I've been thinking that we could create a token representing carbon emissions, or something else we wish to avoid, and trade using negative supply-reserve relations.
-In such case, is unclear whether a fractional-reserve may be best suited.
-Instead, we could ask the question of given the current climate situation, what are the best set of axioms that can get us to avoid worst-case scenarios.
-Other examples could be to encode different properties of tokens such as volatility into the bonding curves.
+For example, I've been thinking that we could create a token representing carbon emissions, or something else we wish to avoid, and use it for trading.
+Clearly we would need someking of negative supply-reserve relations.
+In such case, it is unclear what function
+$$f(..)$$ mapping supply to reserve is best suited.
+So we could ask the
+question: using climate models, could we introduce axioms that can get us to avoid worst-case scenarios? and then derive the respective bonding curves?
+In another example, we may wish to could include encoding different properties of tokens such as volatility into the bonding curves, and then some new axioms and derivation would be needed.
 I hope to explore some of these questions in future posts.

 <!--

-## Potential advantages of the formulas
+## Potential advantages of the formulasusi

 ## Potential explorations